HOW OUR SUITS ARE MADE:

 Lapels: Terry Corbett's suits feature a higher gorge and a wider peak or notch lapel.
 Both are effective in creating a clean and simple look that can be worn to the office or on the weekend.
 They also offer great sight lines on the jacket that lead up towards the wearer’s neck.

 Jacket Length: The length of the Terry Corbett suit jacket is cut a bit shorter, unabashedly a Neapolitan style, to make the body look more proportional.
 It also lengthens the legs, which lead a viewer’s eyes up towards the body.

 Suppressed Waist: The Terry Corbett suit jacket is suppressed at the waist, a very Italian characteristic, giving the body more shape and an hourglass appeal.
 The goal is to make the jacket as tailored as possible to the man’s unique body shape.

-Double Vent: An Neapolitan tailoring element is the double vent of the Terry Corbett jacket, which was once beneficial for sports.
+Double Pocket: An Neapolitan tailoring element is the double pocket with flap of the Terry Corbett jacket, which was once beneficial for sports.
 The Terry Corbett suit uses this technique to make the cloth drape more elegantly, but like the true Neapolitan way, also because it is most practical for the wearer’s movement.

 Slim Trouser: Like the Terry Corbett suit jacket, the trouser is cut closer to the man’s body to create an elongated line that is tailored specifically to his shape.
 This also adds to the modern appeal of the Terry Corbett look, by eliminating the cuffed hems and inward pleats for a clean, slim fit.